laboon/ebook/text/29_test_plan_walkthrough.md

 OUTPUT VALUES: N/A<br>
 POSTCONDITIONS: The program displays "Please enter a valid parameter" and exits without further output.<br>

-At this point, there's a reasonable
+At this point, there's a reasonable amount of test coverage for this requirement.
+On to the next one, which it turns out is very simple to test.